 Happy is married—to someone that’s the exact opposite of Happy.
 Misery sucks the energy out of you with her negativity.
 She’ll notice everything uncomfortable or unpleasant about every person, place, or thing that she encounters.
 Like Happy, you talk to Misery in your thoughts.
 But her constant complaining about how things are generally makes you either sad, frustrated or angry.

 The deal is, Happy will come around as often as you invite him, but he insists that every now and then you take Misery off his hands.
 You would prevent Misery from ever showing up if you could—but that would mean Happy would stop coming by too.
 So to love Happy means you have to accept Misery.
 But there are two ways to do that.

 You can do like most people, and you can can complain about Misery all day long.
-You can complain to Misery herself, to friends, to co-workers, to strangers—even to pets, or people no longer with us.
-This of course exacerbates Misery, causing her to get even more aggressive about her dissatisfaction with the world and so the moments of the day get progressively worse.
+You can complain to Misery herself.
+Or to friends, to co-workers, to strangers—even to pets, or people no longer with us.
+This of course exacerbates Misery, causing her to get even more aggressive about her dissatisfaction with the world.
+And so the moments of the day get progressively worse.
 Or…

 Now go enjoy your day, no matter who you’re spending it with.

 A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
 It made others as strange to him as he was to them.
 When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
 He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.